-- State the purpose of belt drives.Describe three belt selection considerations. - Describe belt drive advantages and disadvantages. - Explain belt tensioning.
+- Describe three belt selection considerations. - Describe belt drive advantages and disadvantages. - Explain belt tensioning.

 Belt Drives II

 There are many types of belts that are used in both industrial and commercial applications.
 One widely used design is the V-belt, which is commonly found in high performance engines.